LouDnl/USBSID-Pico/README.md

 [erique](https://github.com/erique) and [koobo](https://github.com/koobo) have added support to [playsid](https://github.com/erique/playsid.library)
 ##### C64 Music trackers
 You should be able to use the ASID fork of [sidfactory2](https://github.com/Chordian/sidfactory2/tree/asid-support) without issues.
 When using Vice or RetroDebugger you can freely use applications like [SID-Wizard](https://sourceforge.net/projects/sid-wizard/) for music creation.
+There is also work being done in my forks of [Goattracker2](https://github.com/LouDnl/goattracker2) and [GTUltra](https://github.com/LouDnl/GTUltra-USBSID).
+Ask on Discord for latest binaries :)

 #### Midi
 USBSID-Pico acts as Midi device and supports basic Midi in ~ note that Midi is still in development and in Beta phase.
 This means that no support is available here at this time, please visit the Discord for more information.